scrapy/scrapy/docs/topics/settings.rst

 Default: ``None``

 File name to use for logging output.
-If None, standard input (or error) will be used depending on the value of the LOG_STDOUT setting.
+If None, standard error will be used.

 .. setting:: LOG_LEVEL